Join the The Kent Family & DNA Project

 Before ordering a y-DNA test, please consider the following:

-- Family Tree DNA (FTDNA) is the testing company located in Houston, Texas and they are the world’s leading testing company for surname DNA projects with the world’s largest ancestry DNA database.
+- Testing company.
+Family Tree DNA (FTDNA) is the testing company located in Houston, Texas and they are the world’s leading testing company for surname DNA projects with the world’s largest ancestry DNA database.
 The website currently being viewed is hosted by WorldFamilies.net which is a free volunteer-run organization for family researchers to collaborate and manage the DNA test results.

-With approximately forty-five test participants already involved, a few distinct Kent lineages have begun to form (although there are still some “lone ranger” testers that have yet to have a genetic match).
+With approximately fifty-five test participants already involved, a few distinct Kent lineages have begun to form (although there are still some “lone ranger” testers that have yet to have a genetic match).
 Patience for our lone rangers has been the key while the DNA process has become more advanced and reasonably affordable for more individuals to get tested.
 As more people discover the benefits of enhancing traditional genealogy with genetic testing the databases will flourish and there is no doubt that the Kent families will ultimately benefit.

 We hope to locate all active Kent researchers to participate in both the paper-trail genealogy at the Patriarch page and identify the smaller percentage of eligible Kent descendants that can participate with a y-DNA test.
 The information on our respective Kent families are growing stronger with each researcher and participant!